Skip to content

 The critic agent pattern inserts a dedicated review agent between the planning phase and execution:

-3. Gating decision — execution proceeds only if the critic approves; otherwise the planner receives structured feedback and revises
+3. Gating decision — execution proceeds only if the critic approves.
+Otherwise the planner gets structured feedback and revises the plan.

 graph TD